 “Enforcement of Dispute Outcomes in China” in Duelling with Dragons: Managing Business Disputes in Today’s China (Kluwer Law, 2007); “Chapter 12 - Recognition and Enforcements of Awards”, The Hong Kong Arbitration Ordinance Commentary and Annotations (Sweet & Maxwell, 2011) Co-Author,

 “Choosing an Arbitral Institution in Cross-border Commercial Arbitration,” PLC Cross-border Dispute Resolution Handbook 2006/07; “Hong Kong and Mainland China Proposal on Reciprocal Enforcement of Judgments: An Alternative Means of Resolving Sino-foreign Business Disputes?”
-Mealey’s International Arbitration Report, Vol. 21, No. 6 (June 2006); “New Supreme People’s Court Interpretation on Mainland China’s Arbitration Law,” Mealey’s International Arbitration Report, Vol. 21, No. 9 (September 2006); “China: Development and Trends,” Asia-Pacific Arbitration Review 2007; "The People's Courts and Arbitration - A Snapshot of Recent Judicial Attitudes on Arbitrability and Enforcement," Journal of International Arbitration, Vol. 24, No. 6 (December 2007); “Recognition and Enforcement of Awards under the New York Convention - The China and Hong Kong Perspectives,” Journal of International Arbitration, Vol. 25, No. 6 (December 2008); Country chapter (China) for PLC Dispute Resolution Handbook 2010/2011; “Reflections on Gao Haiyan - of ‘Arb-Med’, ‘Waivers’, and Cultural Contextualisation of Public Policy Arguments”, Journal of International Arbitration, Vol. 29, No. 3 (2012); “Chapter 1 - Arbitrating China Business Disputes”, Dispute Resolution in China (JurisNet, 2012); “Avoiding Hybrid Arbitration Clauses in Commercial Agreements”, Corporate Disputes, Oct-Dec 2013 Speaker,
+Mealey’s International Arbitration Report, Vol. 21, No. 6 (June 2006); “New Supreme People’s Court Interpretation on Mainland China’s Arbitration Law,” Mealey’s International Arbitration Report, Vol. 21, No. 9 (September 2006); “China: Development and Trends,” Asia-Pacific Arbitration Review 2007; "The People's Courts and Arbitration - A Snapshot of Recent Judicial Attitudes on Arbitrability and Enforcement," Journal of International Arbitration, Vol. 24, No. 6 (December 2007); “Recognition and Enforcement of Awards under the New York Convention - The China and Hong Kong Perspectives,” Journal of International Arbitration, Vol. 25, No. 6 (December 2008); Country chapter (China) for PLC Dispute Resolution Handbook 2010/2011; “Reflections on Gao Haiyan - of ‘Arb-Med’, ‘Waivers’, and Cultural Contextualisation of Public Policy Arguments”, Journal of International Arbitration, Vol. 29, No. 3 (2012); “Avoiding Hybrid Arbitration Clauses in Commercial Agreements”, Corporate Disputes, Oct-Dec 2013; "Chapter 1 - Arbitrating China Business Disputes", Dispute Resolution in China, 2nd Edition (JurisNet, 2015) Appointment,

-Assistant Editor, Journal of International Arbitration; HKIAC List of Arbitrators; KLRCA Panel of Arbitrators Languages,
+Advisory Board, Journal of International Arbitration; HKIAC List of Arbitrators; KLRCA Panel of Arbitrators; BJAC Panel of Arbitrators Languages,

 English; Mandarin Chinese; Cantonese